qchenevier/MBA_memoire/doc/reaction_macro.md

   - **Customer knowledge:** Companies have gathered more and more knowledge about customers.
 They can start envisioning the next step, monetizing this relationship to launch new products, enhance customer relationships or augment sales via customer-segmentation.
   - **Culture:** Some firms are able to use culture as a powerful asset.
 For some firms, entrepreneurial culture made digital transformation easier.
 Whereas unionized culture restricted change.

+### Disruption vs Regulation

+Decision 2: Lead your customers or follow them?
+Incumbents too have opportunities for launching disruptive strategies.
+However, in some situations, the right decision may be to give up digital moves, particularly in industries with high barriers to entry, regulatory complexities, and patents that protect profit streams.
+Between these extremes lies the all-too-common reality that digital efforts risk cannibalizing products and services and could erode margins.
+Yet inaction is equally risky.
+In-house data on existing buyers can help incumbents with large customer bases develop insights.
+Brand advantages too can help traditional players outflank digital newbies [@Hirt2014].

+Disrupt yourself: With enterprising entrepreneurs and enthusiastic hackers determined to change the status quo, disruption is now a constant state of business.
+A commitment to constantly increasing customer value (not just profits) can help preempt disruption from external sources.
+A willingness to engage in creative destruction of the current business model will prevent enterprises from suffering the innovator's dilemma that allows others to sneak up and disrupt their business.
+Industry incumbents are not all standing on the sidelines watching newcomers define the future of their industries [@Gimpel2012].

+Join them to beat them: Trying to regulate away disruption is often ineffective.
+Embracing a disruption can create new opportunities.
+Making content more widely available might cannibalize some traditional TV revenue, but it allows broadcasters to retain the Millennial generation.
+The future is here.
+You cannot fight it [@Gimpel2012].

+- **Regulation and reputation:** Executives might be careful about mobile and social technologies because of security and privacy concerns.
+Some firms have concern over regulatory impacts on their potential digital initiatives.
+And a hacked access to confidential data has reputational repercussions well beyond any regulatory penalties.
+Some firms take a slow approach to social media for fear of regulatory sanction.
+While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

 ### Other

 Speed of Digital Business Strategy: time takes on a more central role in digital business settings [@Bharadwaj2013].